 The biggest factors in the zinc corrosion rate in fresh water are dissolved gasses, hardness/mineral rate, flow rate, and other ions/chlorides.

 - Gasses: More oxygen means more corrosion products on the surface of the zinc which increases the corrosion rate.
 For this reason, fully immersed in the water is better than partial immersion because there is less oxygen under water.
-Well waters tend to have lower content of dissolved oxygens, so corrosion is low, while surface waters and springs have higher rates.
+Well waters tend to have a lower content of dissolved oxygen, so corrosion is low, while surface waters and springs have higher rates.

 - Hardness: In hard water, zinc combines with carbonates and bio carbonates to form zinc carbonate, which unlike zinc oxide, is not water soluble.
 The zinc carbonate deposits on the surface of the zinc and creates a passive film on the galvanized part slowing corrosion.
 The softer the water, the lower it is in carbonate; therefore, soft water is more corrosive than hard.

 - Flow Rate: Higher flow rates tend to increase corrosion because it acts similar to wind in atmospheric exposure it means increased abrasion.

-- Other Ions: Choloride is the most aggressive ion to zinc, namely when over 50 mg/L. This tends to be more pronounced in soft waters which often have carbonate levels below 80 mg/L, whereas hard waters have 700 mg/L. The protective film deposited by carbonate in hard water protects the zinc coating from anion attack.
+- Other Ions: Chloride is the most aggressive ion to zinc, namely when over 50 mg/L. This tends to be more pronounced in soft waters which often have carbonate levels below 80 mg/L, whereas hard waters have 700 mg/L. The protective film deposited by carbonate in hard water protects the zinc coating from anion attack.

 Galvanized coatings provide considerable protection to steel immersed in seawater and exposed to salt spray.
 The factors that influence the corrosion of zinc in fresh water also apply to sea water.
 However, the biggest determinants to galvanized steels performance in seawater are temperature and ion interaction.